BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/04/index.md

 #### Enable Experimental Web Platform features

-Your Chromebook has special secret features that we need to enable so that it will be able to communicate with our Barnabas Noggin.
+Your Chromebook has special secret features that we need to enable so that it will be able to communicate with your Uno.
 We’ll go through how to enable this cool feature.

 #### 1. Open your Google Chrome browser